Tropical Weather Latest: Tropical Storm Helene forms in Caribbean, Tropical Storm John weakens

 Tropical Storm Helene forms in the Caribbean Sea

-MIAMI — Tropical Storm Helene formed Tuesday in the Caribbean Sea and will strengthen into a major hurricane while moving north toward the U.S., forecasters said.
+MIAMI — Tropical Storm Helene formed Tuesday in the Caribbean Sea and could strengthen into a major hurricane while moving north toward the U.S., forecasters said.

 Hurricane watches have been issued for parts of Cuba, Mexico and a stretch of the Florida coastline, including Tampa Bay, the U.S. National Hurricane Center said.
 A tropical storm warning has been issued for parts of the Florida Keys.

 The storm was located 170 miles (275 kilometers) southeast of the western tip of Cuba and had sustained winds of 45 mph (75 kph).
-It was expected to strengthen into Hurricane Helene on Wednesday as it approached the Gulf Coast.
+It could strengthen into Hurricane Helene as it approaches the Gulf Coast.

 Florida Gov. Ron DeSantis declared a state of emergency in dozens of counties before the storm's arrival.